mgriley/diva/docs/users_guide.rst

 * DateRange
 * Time

-You can see each widget in action on the `demo server <https://fizznow.com>`_.
 The first argument passed to every widget constructor is the description of the widget in the web interface (such as, "choose a scale").

 .. automodule:: diva.widgets
     :members: